Red-Hat-EMEA-SSA-AppDev-Team/amq-streams-demo/kafka-producer/README.md

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .

+This project relies on the services started by the consumer, which must to be started beforehand.

 ## Goal of this project

 Generate messages in kafka at a given interval of time.